 Autism is a complex brain-based disorder that affects a person’s behavior, social and communication skills.
 Symptoms can range from mild to severe and no two children with autism are exactly alike.
 It is part of a group of disorders known as Autism Spectrum Disorders (ASD).
-Common problems exhibited by those with ASD are difficulty in social situations, some never learn to speak, while others speak, but use language in unusual ways, others are sensitive to loud noises or bright lights.

 If a child is diagnosed with autism, early intervention is critical to gain the maximum benefit from existing therapies.
 In addition, after children have been diagnosed by psychologists, developmental pediatricians, psychiatrists and neurologists, the need for treatment and services are abundant.
 Meeting the extraordinary challenge of this complex neurologically based developmental disorder – You can change the lives of children throughout Franklin and Grand Isle Counties who are diagnosed with autism.
 The Fund Drive focuses on NCSS’ autism initiative to combat the growing challenge of the explosive growth of individuals diagnosed with Autism Spectrum Disorder (ASD).